petros-d/docs/docs/environment-variables.md

 - Set up an SMTP service.
 - Limit Airflow parallelism and DAG concurrency.
-- Store Airflow Connections and variables.
+- Store Airflow Connections and Variables.
 - Customize your default DAG view in the Airflow UI (Tree, Graph, Gantt, etc.)

 This guide covers: